kmvpvl/coodfort/api/README.md

 ```
 ### `Supervisor` role
 Supervisor role has all roles to all objects everywhere
-### `Admin` role
+### `Owner` role
-Admin role has all permission in one or more Eateries.
-Every Eatery has at least one employee with Admin role.
-You can't delete last Admin role
+Owner role has all permission in one or more Eateries.
+Every Eatery has at least one employee with Owner role.
+You can't delete last Owner role
 ### `MDM` role
 ## Security schemas
 ## Paths